cableGraph/DeFi/README.md

 ##  Overview

-The **Decentralized StableCoin (DSC)** Protocol is a sophisticated DeFi primitive delivering enterprise-ready stablecoin infrastructure.
+The **Decentralized StableCoin (DSC)** Protocol is a sophisticated DeFi primitive delivering impermeable stablecoin infrastructure.
 Featuring algorithmic supply control, multi-collateral backing, and real-time risk management, it sets the standard for decentralized financial infrastructure.

 ## 🏗 Architecture